vizio360/statusMonitor-React/README.md

 }
 ```

-it is also possible to force a reload of the services and connections configuration by hitting issuing a POST request to the following endpoint:
+it is also possible to force a reload of the services and connections configuration by issuing a POST request to the following endpoint:

 `http://yourstatusmonitoringserver/reload`